Area Agencies on Aging: What is an Area Agency on Aging?

 - New York Legal Assistance Group – free legal services to low-income New York City residents

-- Queens Legal Services – helping low-income residents of Queens County with civil legal problems
+- Legal Services NYC – helping low-income residents of New York City

 - Rural Law Center of New York – addressing the legal issues unique to low-income, rural New Yorkers